Advertisement

 What are esquites (elote in a cup)?

-It is also such a typical and authentic Mexican street food that you can find esquite and corn on the cob vendors in every park in Mexico.
+It’s also such a typical and authentic Mexican street food that you can find esquite and corn on the cob vendors in every park in Mexico.
+But the authentic esquite is not a corn salad or grilled corn kernels, and in Mexico we do not eat it as a side dish.

 Street corn Mexican vendors

 It is fun to watch them ride around with large aluminum pots attached to their bikes in a makeshift structure.
-They typically carry two pots – one filled with esquites and the other with corn on the cob for preparing delicious Mexican street corn.
+They typically carry two pots, one filled with esquites and the other with corn on the cob for preparing delicious Mexican street corn.

-Regardless of your order, they always ask, “Con todo?” (“With everything?”), so you can choose all the toppings you desire.
+Regardless of your order, they always ask, “¿Con todo?” (“With everything?”), so you can choose all the toppings you desire.

 When you opt for esquites, which are usually found in a pot next to the corn on the cob, they will be served in either foam or plastic cups.
-The kernels are usually scooped up with a ladle, and then any excess liquid is drained off by placing the ladle on top and returning it to the pot.
+The kernels are scooped up with a ladle, and then any excess liquid is drained off by placing the ladle on top and returning it to the pot.

-And again, they would ask…With everything?
-They would add mayo, Mexican crema, cheese, lime juice, and ground chili if you say yes.
-I do have to say my favorite way to eat it is with salt, lime juice, and ground chili powder.
+And again, they would ask… With everything?
+If you say yes, they would add mayo, Mexican crema, cheese, lime juice and ground chili.
+I do have to say my favorite way to eat it is with salt, lime juice and ground chili powder.

 Why make esquites with hominy?

-Also, this esquite recipe is easy and makes a delicious treat in no time, even if you have a can of pozole hominy in the pantry or a bag of frozen pozole corn in the freezer.
+Also, this esquite recipe is easy and makes a delicious treat in no time, even if you only have a can of pozole hominy in the pantry or a bag of frozen pozole corn in the freezer.

 Ingredients